averagehat/biopandas/docs/index.rst

-.. python_template documentation master file, created by sphinx-quickstart on Fri Mar 27 15:46:28 2015.
+.. your_project documentation master file, created by sphinx-quickstart on Fri Mar 27 15:46:28 2015.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to python_template's documentation!
+Welcome to your_project's documentation!
 ===========================================

 Contents: